kaotisk-hund/arching-kaos-roadmap/maps/arching-kaos-tools-roadmap.md

 Below you will find all the tools that have or will be developed for arching-kaos project maintainance, installation, configuration etc.

 ## Main
-- [x] - akconfig

-It's used to print our configuration and publish it to IPNS
+- [x] - akconfig - *It's used to print our configuration and publish it to IPNS*

 - [x] - enter - *It's used to crawl into your zchain or somebody's else*